Global X - E-commerce ETF (EBIZ) Options Greeks

 Options Greeks measure sensitivity to various factors: Delta (price), Gamma (delta change), Theta (time decay), and Vega (volatility).
 They are essential for risk management and position sizing.

-Global X - E-commerce ETF (EBIZ) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $48.1M, listed on NASDAQ, carrying a beta of 1.42 to the broader market.
-The Global X E-commerce ETF (EBIZ) seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive E-commerce Index. public since 2018-11-30.
+Global X - E-commerce ETF (EBIZ) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $53.5M, listed on NASDAQ, carrying a beta of 1.21 to the broader market.
+The Global X E-commerce ETF, trading under the symbol EBIZ, strives to emulate the overall price appreciation and income generation of the Solactive E-commerce Index, before accounting for any operational charges or costs. public since 2018-11-30.

 Spot Price